4Max0/PyDrive/README.md

 # About this project

 ## Description

+**Disclaimer: This project is still heavily work in progress.
+So it will not work as expected and may not work completely in some areas**

 This project is my implementation of a Cloud Storage System, where you can set up a Device as your host and connect to it via the PyDrive Application for file transfer.
 The end goal of this project is, that a user is able to self-host a their own Cloud Storage Drive Service.

 ## Usage description